-5.3.
-A comparison with SVAR results
+5.5 A comparison with SVAR results

 The narrative approach has most commonly led to larger tax multipliers than the SVAR approach.
-For example, the multiplier estimated for the US post-war economy by Romer and Romer (2010) reaches -3, while SVARs multipliers for the US usually do not come much beyond -1.15 The findings of Cloyne (2010) indicate a GDP response similar to the one in Romer and Romer, associating the narrative approach with high negative tax multipliers.
+For example, the multiplier estimated for the US post-war economy by Romer and Romer (2010) reaches -3, while SVARs multipliers for the US usually do not come much beyond -1.18 The findings of Cloyne (2010) indicate a GDP response

+17 Previous studies for other countries using the narrative approach did not present evidence on this issue similar to the one in Romer and Romer, associating the narrative approach with high negative tax multipliers.
 Such a tendency is confirmed by the results obtained for Portugal.
-In fact, the effects of tax shocks presented above are much stronger than the ones estimated in Pereira and Wemans (2013a) using an SVAR.
+In fact, the effects of tax shocks presented above are much stronger than the ones estimated in Pereira and Wemans (2013) using an SVAR.